Let’s face it.

 DISC is a four-quadrant model, determined by the two factors: communication directness and openness.
 These two factors are called Behavioral Tendencies.

-I covered DISC Behavioral Tendencies, Areas of Focus, and Pace and Priority in my post on The Four DISC Styles of Leadership Communication.
+I briefly covered DISC Behavioral Tendencies, Areas of Focus, and Pace and Priority in my post on The Four DISC Styles of Leadership Communication.

 But in a nutshell, the graph below depicts the Behavioral Tendencies, or the two factors of directness and openness.
 Directness is pictured on the horizontal axis (direct and indirect).
 Openness is depicted on the vertical axis (open and guarded).